-IBM Introduces Granite 3.0: High Performing AI Models Built For Business
+IBM Introduces Granite 3.0: High Performing AI Models Built for Business

 Demonstrating an excellent balance of performance and inference cost, IBM offers its Granite Mixture of Experts (MoE) Architecture models, Granite 3.0 1B-A400M and Granite 3.0 3B-A800M, as smaller, lightweight models that could be deployed for low latency applications as well as CPU-based deployments.

 IBM is also announcing an updated release of its pre-trained Granite Time Series models, the first versions of which were released earlier this year.
-These new models are trained on 3 times more data and deliver strong performance on all three major time series benchmarks, outperforming 10 times larger models from Google, Alibaba, and others.
-The updated models also provide greater modeling flexibility with support for external variables and rolling forecasts.4
+These new models are trained on 3 times more data and deliver strong performance on major time series benchmarks, with an average performance better than models 10 times larger from Google and Alibaba.
+The updated models also provide greater modeling flexibility with support for external variables and rolling forecasts.
+[4]

 Introducing Granite Guardian 3.0: ushering the next era of responsible AI